HussamGoda/belly-button-challenge/README.md

 The repo "belly-button-challenge" is created to address the requirements of Module 14 challenge (Interactive Visualization).

-Inside the repo, there is a folder names "Starter_Code".
-Items inside the folder is summarized as follows.
+Inside the repo, the following are included.

 	- A Microsoft Edge HTML Documnet called "index.html".